Talk with a Dynatron Sales Representative Today: 1.866.888.3962Request a Meeting

 In addition to the shortage, dealerships and their Service Managers often don’t have the tools or time to enhance the capacity of their current technicians, factor in future capacity, or understand how that can affect revenue and profitability.
 When the number of technicians in a service drive is low to begin with, optimizing the staff you do have is critical.

-In our latest blog, we will be taking a look at the causes of the technician shortage and discussing what you can do about it with key industry insights from our experts.
+In this article, we will take a look at the causes of the technician shortage and discuss what you can do about it with key industry insights from our experts.

 Why is there a Technician Shortage?

 What’s caused the shortage?
 COVID-19 is the one obvious answer that comes to mind, but there are other factors that have contributed to the current circumstances.
-These factors include retiring baby boomers, the lack of overall awareness of career opportunities, and the shift toward EV and more highly computerized vehicles.
+These factors include retiring baby boomers, the lack of overall awareness of career opportunities, and the insufficient number of graduates from postsecondary automotive technology programs to meet the demand for skilled technicians, and the shift toward EV and more highly computerized vehicles.

 Reason 1: Retiring Baby Boomers

-According to Forbes magazine, the automotive industry will see a 4% drop in the number of technicians through the end of the decade (until 2029).
+According to Forbes magazine, the automotive industry will see a 4% drop in technicians by the end of 2029.
 During the same time period, retiring Baby Boomers will result in 100,000 job openings.
+The industry will need to replace these retiring technicians with new skilled workers to maintain workforce levels.

 “The best way to sell a truck is to talk about how lousy a competitor is … The best way to really promote college hard, is to talk about how subordinate all the other opportunities are.” -Mike Rowe | Dirty Jobs